Skip to main content

 sendMail() callback signature

-The callback receives (err, info) where info contains:
+The sendMail() callback receives two arguments: (err, info).
+On success, the info object contains:

 Examples